 According to the BLS, the employment of APRNs is expected to increase by 26 percent by 2028.
 In addition, the employment of RNs is projected to increase by 12 percent by 2028.

 One of the factors contributing to these projections is the growing emphasis on preventive care in our nation’s healthcare system.

 Furthermore, many states are changing their laws to grant Advanced Practices Registered Nurses greater authority and autonomy to perform more primary healthcare services.

 As stated by RegisteredNursing.org, “healthcare research is a growing field, so the career outlook is bright for RNs interested in pursuing an advanced degree and a career in research.”

 Why Pursue a Career as a Nurse Researcher

 Nurse Researchers dedicate their lives to advancing the science of nursing and patient care.

-Moreover, their contributions in research and data analysis save countless lives and improve multiple facets of our healthcare system.
+Moreover, their contributions to research and data analysis save countless lives and improve multiple facets of our healthcare system.

-You too, can learn how to save lives and instigate change in the field of healthcare.
+You can learn how to save lives and instigate change in the field of healthcare.

 If you’re an aspiring nurse but don’t know where to begin, you can earn your BSN degree or enroll in one of several nursing programs at Unitek College.